ChinmayK10/Real_Time_Object_Measurement/README.md

 NumPy

 ## How It Works
   1. Calibration with A4 Paper
-The system assumes an A4 paper in the scene as a size reference.
+  -The system assumes an A4 paper in the scene as a size reference.

-Detects the largest quadrilateral contour that matches the paper dimensions.
+  -Detects the largest quadrilateral contour that matches the paper dimensions.

-Warps the perspective using the paper's corners to normalize measurements.
+  -Warps the perspective using the paper's corners to normalize measurements.

   2. Object Detection
-Searches for contours within the warped frame (i.e., within the A4 boundary).
+  -Searches for contours within the warped frame (i.e., within the A4 boundary).

-Filters based on area and polygon vertex count (usually 4 for rectangles).
+  -Filters based on area and polygon vertex count (usually 4 for rectangles).

-Calculates real-world width and height using pixel-distance scaling.
+  -Calculates real-world width and height using pixel-distance scaling.

   3. Visualization
-Draws contours and arrows indicating object dimensions.
+  -Draws contours and arrows indicating object dimensions.

-Annotates the image with the measured values (in cm).
+  -Annotates the image with the measured values (in cm).

-Displays both the original and warped/processed frames.
+  -Displays both the original and warped/processed frames.

-## File Structure
-.
-├── main.py              # Main script for webcam/image-based measurement
-├── utlis.py             # Utility functions for image processing
-├── README.md            # Project documentation

 # Usage
 ## Webcam Mode